 Share it to help more people who encounter the same question right now!

 No. NTFS-3G is an open-source and cross-platform NTFS driver.
 But for macOS, it's only compatible with macOS 10.12 Sierra and earlier.

 The possible reason may be due to its developer - Tuxera, the same maker of the well-known Tuxera NTFS for Mac.
-The developer has put most of their time and effort to the paid edition, so it's very likely that they won't continue to upgrade NTFS-3G for macOS Catalina or later versions of macOS.
+The developer has put most of their time and effort into the paid edition, so it's very likely that they won't continue to upgrade NTFS-3G for macOS Catalina or later versions of macOS.

 Get the answer, then share it to let more people know!